MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/use-personal-access-tokens-to-authenticate.md

 Users receive two notifications during the lifetime of a PAT, one at creation and the other 7 days approaching the expiration.

-Here's the notification at PAT creation:
+The following notification is sent at PAT creation:

 ![PAT creation notification](_img/use-personal-access-tokens-to-authenticate/PAT-creation.png)

-Here's the notification that a PAT is nearing expiration:
+The following notification is sent - a PAT is nearing expiration:

 ![PAT nearing expiration notification](_img/use-personal-access-tokens-to-authenticate/PAT-expiration.png)